EdilsonJunior-2/pokedex-flutter/README.md

   <img src="/readme_gifs/Types.gif" width="250" />
   <br />

-  #### Shadow and Uknown types
+  #### Shadow and Unknown types

-  Well, you probably saw two black buttons named "unkown" and "shadow" and asked yourself "What are these types?".
+  Well, you probably saw two black buttons named "unknown" and "shadow" and asked yourself "What are these types?".
 Well, i don't know too, sorry ;-;
   <br />
   Ok, trying to explain: these two extra types are from PokeAPI so they appear for now, but they don't exist really in the game and i really don't no why they appear in the database.
 I pretend to treat it in the future, and you can click [here](#more-to-come) so see this and another future updates.